Fitting Noisestop F7 Soundproof Underlay

 Fitting Noisestop F7 below carpet

-Noisestop F7 should be combined with perimeter edging strips around the room if you are using a carpet underlay over the soundproof mat.
-If you are not using a carpet underlay and grippers you will not need to use the edging strips.
+Noisestop F7 should be combined with perimeter edging strips around the room if you use a carpet underlay over the soundproof mat.
+If you are not using a carpet underlay and grippers, you will not need edging strips.

-Perimeter strips should be nailed or glued to the floor before you install the gripper rods.
-The gripper rods are then nailed on to the perimeter strips.
-The Noisestop F7 is then laid in a brick bond pattern over the floor.
+Nail or glue Perimeter strips to the floor before you install the gripper rods.
+The gripper rods are then nailed onto the perimeter strips.
+Lay Noisestop F7 mats in a brick bond pattern over the floor.
 Ensure that no gaps are left between the acoustic mats and the perimeter strips and between the acoustic matting sheets.

 Fitting Noisestop F7 to stairs

 Fitting the Noisestop F7 to the stairs should be combined with perimeter strips.
-The strips are nailed or glued in pace before the gripper rods are attached.
-Once you have cut the mats to size they should be glued in pace with a floor grade adhesive.
+The strips are nailed or glued in place before the gripper rods are attached.
+Once you have cut the mats to size, they should be glued in place with Isobond adhesive.

 Complying with Building Regulations

-If you are fitting an acoustic underlay in order to comply with Building Regulations you will need to fix the mats to the sub floor with a floor grade adhesive.
+If you fit Noisestop F7 soundproof underlay to comply with Building Regulations, you will need to fix the mats to the subfloor with Isobond adhesive.

-There is no requirement to fix this product to the sub floor if you are carrying out any other domestic or commercial applications.
-Unless you are carrying out work to comply with the Building Regulations you do not need to fix the acoustic underlay to the floor.
+There is no requirement to fix this product to the subfloor if you carry out any other domestic or commercial applications.
+Unless you are carrying out work to comply with the Building Regulations, you do not need to fix the acoustic underlay to the floor.

 Fitting Noisestop F7 in kitchens and bathrooms

-When you are installing an acoustic underlay in kitchens and bathrooms the units should not be sat on the matting.
-To ensure the correct floor heights the units should be sat on ply wood or MDF, this will ensure the same floor height throughout.
-In kitchens lay the acoustic mats up to the kitchen plinth; lay the underlay below the units to reduce airborne sound transfer.
-For bathrooms ensure toilets and sinks are raised to ensure the correct floor height.
+When installing an acoustic underlay in kitchens and bathrooms, the units should not be sat on the matting.
+To ensure the correct floor heights, the units should be sat on plywood or MDF.
+This will ensure the same floor height throughout.
+In kitchens, lay the acoustic mats up to the kitchen plinth; lay the underlay below the units to reduce airborne sound transfer.
+For bathrooms, ensure toilets and sinks are raised to ensure the correct floor height.

-We would always recommend that you check with your flooring company to check the suitability of the final floor finish with any acoustic underlay.
-Due to the number of different floor finishes available it is not always possible to check the suitability of the product with every floor finish.
+We would always recommend that you check with your flooring company to check the suitability of the final floor finish with an acoustic underlay.
+Due to the number of different floor finishes available, it is not always possible to check the product’s suitability with every floor finish.